dugoh/386bsd0.x/README.md

 - Hardware free development

 This repo will mostly grow by abusing the github.com text editor -> Travis CI -> gh-pages pipeline.
-Consequently the commit history will look horrible.
+Consequently the commit history will look horrible and you probably don't want to run the script anywhere except for a discardable trusty box.

 - Reproducible